A place to Connect, Grow, and Serve

 Introduction to UUCA Governance

 Following congregational polity, the Unitarian Universalist Church of Arlington (UUCA) is a self-governing congregation, choosing our own ministers and lay leadership, handling our own finances, and choosing our own delegates to the General Assembly of the Unitarian Universalist Association (UUA).
 We are associated with the UUA, but we govern ourselves.
-We are guided by the fifth principle of the UUA, which calls for “the use of the democratic process within our congregations.”

 The basic authority for all matters concerning the Church rests with the congregation, which has adopted a representative form of democracy.
 The church’s governing documents are the Articles of Incorporation and the bylaws.
 The bylaws, adopted by the congregation on June 12, 2011, succeed the constitution, which was first adopted in 1951.
 The bylaws may be amended by the membership at a properly noticed congregational meeting by a two-thirds majority.